Jingning-Zhang/PROSPER/create_your_own_LD/README.md

   res <- unique(res)
 }

-## Used to check if there is any duplicate variants.
+## Used to check if there are any duplicate variants.
-## If max(a) is bigger than 1, meaning there are duplicate variants, please check your bfile and match the alleles.
+## If max(a) is bigger than 1, meaning there are duplicate variants, please check your bfiles and match the alleles.
 a = table(res$V2); max(a)

 fwrite2(res, paste0(dir_for_LD_results,"/ref_bim.txt"), col.names = F, sep="\t", nThread=1)

 ```

-8. The LD panel in ${dir_for_LD_results} is now ready to use for PROSPER.
+8. Your LD panel in ${dir_for_LD_results} is now ready to use for PROSPER.